How to Get Rid of Clothes (Even When It’s Hard to Let Go)

 11. Aim for a capsule wardrobe

 A capsule wardrobe is the ideal strategy for wearing clothes as it allows you to get the most use out of the fewest pieces.
-A straightforward definition of capsule wardrobe is “a collection of clothing that is composed of interchangeable items only, to maximize the number of outfits that can be created” (source Wikipedia).
+Essentially, a capsule wardrobe is a collection of clothing that is composed of interchangeable items only, to maximize the number of outfits that can be created.
 Get rid of one-off or random items that don’t “work” with anything else in your closet.
+The goal is to be able to mix and match most clothing in your closet for maximum wear.

 12. Trendy vs. timeless